dsarona/ds_class/homework/L04 Command Line and Version Control.md

 * Optional: Use the the command line to discover something "interesting" about the Chipotle data.
 Try using the commands from the "advanced" section!
+  * Using AWK, SORT and UNIQ commands the following were noted:
+    * The following items only showed up once the data - Carnitas Salad, Chips and Mild Fresh Tomato Salsa, and Veggie Crispy Tacos
+    * The most popular item on the menu seems to be 'Chicken Bowl'